 Taxpayers seeking to consolidate the parcel on which their home is located and its contiguous lot or lots into one property parcel for tax bill purposes must make a request to the Assessing Department by completing and submitting a signed Real Estate Parcel Consolidation Request form.

 Please read the Consolidation Instruction page for consolidation limitations and procedures prior to filling out the request form.

 Obtain a record card for property situated within the City of Boston by completing and mailing the Property Record Card Request Form A $5.00 fee per parcel is applicable for each record card payable by cash, check or money order made payable to the City of Boston.

 FY 2015 38D Property Tax Return (Office)

 This return requests property income and expenses information pursuant to Massachusetts General Laws Chapter 59, Section 38D, in order that the City of Boston Assessing Department may determine the actual fair cash valuation of the subject property.
 All information submitted is confidential pursuant to the law.
 Complete the return as it is and in its entirety.
-Alternative documents may not be substituted for this return.FY 2015 38D Property Tax Return (Office) Form will only be available for sixty (60) days following the mailing date.
+Alternative documents may not be substituted for this return.FY 2015 38D Property Tax Return (Office) Form will only be available for sixty (60) days following the mailing date of January 28, 2014.

 FY 2015 38D Property Tax Return (New Construction)

 This return requests property income and expenses information pursuant to Massachusetts General Laws Chapter 59, Section 38D, in order that the City of Boston Assessing Department may determine the actual fair cash valuation of the subject property.
 All information submitted is confidential pursuant to the law.
 Complete the return as it is and in its entirety.
-Alternative documents may not be substituted for this return.FY 2015 38D Property Tax Return (New Construction) Form will only be available for sixty (60) days following the mailing date.
+Alternative documents may not be substituted for this return.FY 2015 38D Property Tax Return (New Construction) Form will only be available for sixty (60) days following the mailing date of January 28, 2014.